michael-chiang-dev5/template-rama/README.md

 # Description

-This is a minimal template for connecting the frontend with backend.
-This github also contains minimal templates for:
+This is a minimal template for integrating typescript with webpack and react.

-- websockets (see branch `websockets`)
-- More to come!

 # Instructions